hritik-agarwal/Linkedin-auto-expander/README.md

-# LinkedIn Auto Expander
+# LinkedIn Enhancer

-A Chrome extension that automatically expands LinkedIn posts and comments by clicking "...more" buttons.
+A simple Chrome extension to enhance your LinkedIn experience.

 ## Features

-- Automatically expands truncated LinkedIn posts and comments
+- Expands posts and comments automatically
+- Dark mode enable
-- Works on LinkedIn feed and profile pages
+- Works on all LinkedIn pages
-- Lightweight and non-intrusive

-## Usage

-The extension works automatically once installed.
-It will:
-- Monitor for new posts and comments as you scroll
-- Automatically click "...more" buttons to expand content
-- Work on both the main feed and individual post pages

 ## Privacy Policy